laplacesdemon/django-youtube/example/README.md

 Dependencies
 ------------

+Please see 'requirements.txt' file for the complete dependancy list.
 Since django-youtube requires authentication, 'django-registration' app is used for convenience.

 Installation
 ------------